Tupolev Tu-160: Origins

 The first competition for a supersonic strategic heavy bomber was launched in the Soviet Union in 1967.
 In 1972, the Soviet Union launched a new multi-mission bomber competition to create a new supersonic, variable-geometry ("swing-wing") heavy bomber with a maximum speed of Mach 2.3, in response to the US Air Force B-1 bomber project.
 The Tupolev design, named Aircraft 160M, with a lengthened blended wing layout and incorporating some elements of the Tu-144, competed against the Myasishchev M-18 and the Sukhoi T-4 designs.
-Work on the new Soviet bomber continued despite an end to the B-1A and in the same year, the design was accepted by the government committee.
+Work on the new Soviet bomber continued despite an end to the B-1A and, in the same year, the design was accepted by the government committee.
 The prototype was photographed by an airline passenger at a Zhukovsky Airfield in November 1981, about a month before the aircraft's first flight on 18 December 1981.
 Production was authorized in 1984, beginning at the Kazan Aircraft Production Association (KAPO).

 Modernization

-In 2002, the Russian Defence Ministry and KAPO agreed to modernise all 15 Tu-160s.
+In 2002, the Russian Defence Ministry and KAPO agreed to modernise 15 Tu-160s.
 In July 2006, the first overhauled and partially modernized aircraft was accepted into Russian service after testing; it reportedly received the capability to use conventional weapons but was not upgraded with new avionics as previously planned.
 The first modernized aircraft capable of carrying the new long-range Kh-555 conventional cruise missile was delivered to the Russian Air Force in April 2008; a follow-up contract for the modernization of three more aircraft is estimated to cost RUR3.4 billion (US$103 million).

 The modernization appeared to be split into two phases, first concentrating on life extension with some initial communication–navigation updates, followed by engine upgrades after 2016.
 In November 2014, a Tu-160 upgraded with new radar and avionics performed its first flight.
 The aircraft was delivered to the Russian Air Force as the Tu-160M model in December 2014.
 The phase I update was due to be completed by 2016, but industrial limitations may delay it to 2019 or beyond.

 Although Kuznetsov designed an NK-32M engine with improved reliability over the NK-32 engines, its successor company has struggled to deliver working units.
 Metallist-Samara JSC had not produced new engines for a decade when it was given a contract in 2011 to overhaul 26 of the existing engines; two years later, only four had been finished.
 Ownership and financial concerns hinder the prospects of a new production line; the firm insists it needs a minimum of 20 engines ordered per year but the government is only prepared to pay for 4–6 engines per year.
 A further improved engine was bench tested in 2012 and projected to potentially enter production as early as 2016.